alecaines/TOTEM/README.md

 Anywhere will do, honestly.
 But it helps.

 ## To-Do

-1. Move all installs into C folder.
+1. Write script that enumerates all installed packages in a text file.
-2. Write script that enumerates all installed packages in a text file.
+2. Write script that enumerates all installed packages to the shell.
-3. Write script that enumerates all installed packages to the shell.
+3. Make sure to inform the user to move local repo to environment vars.